It took me four years to paint like Raphael, but a lifetime to paint like a child.

 I’m not a fan of Picasso’s work.

-Which is all completely fine; there are cool paintings, and there are beautiful paintings.
+Which this is all completely fine; there are cool paintings, and there are beautiful paintings.

 Although I don’t love his work, the reason for these words you're reading is that I do love a quote attributed to him—one that many people should live by.